vikkamath/randomProjections/README.md

 #### Code Instructions:

-The code, although not very messy, is quite abstruce and is derived from (read: a modified version of) the MLP and Logistic Regression Code on deeplearning.net
+The code, although not very messy, is quite abstruse and is derived from (read: a modified version of) the MLP and Logistic Regression Code on deeplearning.net

 To run the code, install whatever dependencies the error messages from running __mlp2.py__ demand.
 The code that randomly projects matrices can be found in __randomProjections.py__.

-Running __mlp2.py__ once runs one full experiments and makes calls to the other scripts as and when necessary
+Running __mlp2.py__ once runs one full experiment and makes calls to the other scripts as and when necessary